- Sometimes, certain items listed on Google Play Store can be unavailable in some regions.

 For that reason, you should try using a different VPN protocol and see if there’s any improvement.

-However, if a non-compatible protocol is the culprit, Google Play Store won’t be the only thing you’ll struggle to access from behind your VPN.
+However, if a non-compatible protocol is a culprit, Google Play Store won’t be the only thing you’ll struggle to access from behind your VPN.

 Therefore, you can rule it out quite easily by trying to access various other online services and see if they work.